ISCAST-CASE Lecture at New College, UNSW - Tues. 5 July 2016 at 7.30 pm

 Title: Unequivocal Genetic Evidence for Human Evolution, and Implications for Christian Faith

-Audio mp3 files of Dr Graeme Finlay's lecture and the Q & A session following it, and pdf copies of his PowerPoint slides are available for downloading now.
-(N.B., to save mp3 files to your computer, use right-click and choose ‘Save link as…’).
+Audio mp3 files of Dr Graeme Finlay's lecture and the Q&A session following it, plus PDF copies of his PowerPoint slides are available for downloading now.
+(To save mp3 files to your computer, use right-click and choose ‘Save link as…’).

 Lecture 1: Download GF-L1 mp3 [ 12.7 MB]

 Q & A session: Download GF-Q1 mp3 [ 4.0 MB]